cosinekitty/astronomy/source/kotlin/doc/-astronomy/search.md

 #### Return

-    If successful, returns an [AstroTime] value indicating a date and time that is within `toleranceSeconds` of an ascending root.
-    If no ascending root is found, or more than one root exists in the time window `time1`..`time2`, the function returns `null`.
+If successful, returns an [AstroTime](../-astro-time/index.md) value indicating a date and time that is within toleranceSeconds of an ascending root.
+If no ascending root is found, or more than one root exists in the time window time1..time2, the function returns null.

 ## Parameters